Configuration as Code Overview

 If you PUT a configuration to Mambu, any current configuration settings not included in the new YAML configuration will be deleted, in most cases.
 Any exceptions will be noted in the CasC documentation for the specific endpoint.

-We do not currently support PATCH updates to existing configuration.
-If you wish to modify an existing configuration, we recommend retrieving the existing configuration with a GET, modifying the returned YAML as you wish, and writing it back to the API with a PUT.
+We do not support PATCH updates to existing configuration.
+If you want to change an existing configuration, we recommend getting the existing configuration with a GET, modifying the returned YAML as you wish, and writing it back to the API with a PUT request.

 Authentication